Sinopsis

 The Best Investment Writing Volume 3: Corey Hoffstein – Factor Fimbulwinter

-26/08/2019 Duración: 18minLast year when we published The Best Investment Writing Volume 2, we offered authors the opportunity to record an audio version of their chapter to be released as a segment of the podcast, and listeners loved it.
+26/08/2019 Duración: 19minLast year when we published The Best Investment Writing Volume 2, we offered authors the opportunity to record an audio version of their chapter to be released as a segment of the podcast, and listeners loved it.
 This year, we’re bringing you the entire volume of The Best Investment Writing Volume 3 in podcast format.
 You’ll hear from some of the most respected money managers and investment researchers all over the world.
 Enough from me, let’s let Corey take over this special episode.
+Learn more about your ad choices.
+Visit megaphone.fm/adchoices

 -